vvasill/moderncv_additional/README.md

-One another style for a documentclass **moderncv** for typesetting curricula vitae.
+One another template for a documentclass **moderncv** for typesetting curricula vitae.